Understanding ADHD Symptoms

 Hyperactive-Impulsive Symptoms

-This subtype involves high levels of activity and impulsive behavior, such as:
+This subtype involves high levels of activity and impulsive behavior:

 - Fidgeting or tapping hands and feet